JaiWillems/celest/docs/source/modules/encounter.rst

 -----------------

-The window generation function takes produces all viable encounter opportunities of a specifie type for a given satellite and ground location.
+The window generation function takes produces all viable encounter opportunities of a specified type for a given satellite and ground location.

 .. autofunction:: celest.encounter.windows.generate
    :noindex: